-It doesn't make sense to spend thousands or hundreds of thousands of dollars on your interior fit-out and then show it in drab and lifeless light.
+It doesn't make sense to spend tens or hundreds of thousands of dollars on your interior fit-out and then show it in drab and lifeless light.

 Flash photography makes colours and contrast pop, makes spaces more appealing and inviting and is simply essential for commercial photography.

 You are far better off having less high quality, professional photos than many amateur ones.

 This is a follow on from the previous tip, but deserves its own mention.
 In any restaurant dining space that involves interiors, you simply can’t rely on natural light 100%.